 Kafka Topic allows users to store and organize data according to different categories and use cases, allowing users to easily produce and consume messages to and from the Kafka Servers.

-In this article, you will learn about Kafka, Kafka Topics, and steps for creating Kafka Topics in the Kafka server.
-You will also know about the process of Kafka Topic Configuration.
+In this article, you will learn about Kafka Topics and the steps for creating Kafka Topics in the Kafka server.
+Read on!

 What is Apache Kafka?